How To Buy Invesco Global Listed Private Equity ETF (PSP) Stock

 Buy the stock.

-Once that you've found Invesco Global Listed Private Equity ETF on your broker, you can submit a purchase order to buy the stock for $10.20 a share (current price).
-Note that depending on when you decide to buy the stock, the stock might be higher or lower than the price listed.
-You may also be able to purchase fractional shares, depending on your broker.
+Once that you've found Invesco Global Listed Private Equity ETF on your broker, submit a purchase order to buy shares of the stock (currently $57.97 a share).
+Depending on when you purchase, the stock might be higher or lower than the price listed.
+You may also be able to purchase fractional shares depending on your broker.

-Once your order is fulfilled, you've just bought your first shares of Invesco Global Listed Private Equity ETF.
-Congratulations!
+Once your order gets fulfilled, you've purchased your first shares of Invesco Global Listed Private Equity ETF.

 When submitting your order, you may choose to buy shares of Invesco Global Listed Private Equity ETF at the market price with a market order or at a set price using a limit order.

 By default all purchases are considered market orders unless specified otherwise.
-Limit orders are great if you only want to buy shares of PSP if it reaches a certain price.
+Limit orders are great for when you only want to buy shares of PSP at a specific price.

 Should You Buy PSP Stock Now?

-In the past week, the price per share of Invesco Global Listed Private Equity ETF has gone up ↑0.27 (2.72%) while the daily volume has dropped by more than half..
+In the past week the price per share of Invesco Global Listed Private Equity ETF has gone up ↑0.98 (1.72%) while the daily volume has decreased significantly.
 You should buy PSP now if you think the stock will continue going up in price.

-In the end no one nor metric can really tell you whether or not you should buy PSP today.
-You should be comfortable with the risk of the investment and buy only when you think the time is right.
+In the end, you should be comfortable with the risk of the investment and only buy shares of PSP when you feel the time is right.